 Tin Pot Creamery started as an ice cream of the month club in 2012.
 After about a year of delivering ice cream to customers in the Bay Area, Tin Pot opened its first brick and mortar store in Palo Alto.
 The team at Tin Pot Creamery handmakes ice creams, toppings, sauces, mix-ins and baked goods every day.
 The menu changes seasonally and there is a strong emphasis on organic and local ingredients.
 Tin Pot has several scoop shops in the Bay Area.

 Give the Gift of Tin Pot ice cream!
 Whether it’s for someone else or a gift for yourself, celebrate with Tin Pot’s handcrafted, small batch ice cream.
-Vibrant and flavor-forward choices include luscious takes on classic flavors like Vanilla Bean, Mint Chip, and Four Barrel Coffee with Cocoa Nib Toffee as well as new favorites like Salted Butterscotch, Malted Milk with Milk Chocolate Pieces, and Baked Apple Sorbet.
+Vibrant and flavor-forward choices include luscious takes on classic flavors like Vanilla Bean, Mint Chip, and Coffee with Cocoa Nib Toffee as well as new favorites like Salted Butterscotch, Malted Milk with Milk Chocolate Pieces, Pink Dragonfruit Pineapple Sherbet, and Blue Jasmine Tea.
 Life is short, enjoy the best!

 At Tin Pot Creamery, ice cream starts with the best organic and local ingredients.
 Our pastry chefs handcraft ice creams, mix-ins, baked goods, sauces and toppings daily.
 We make French style ice cream, meaning in addition to cream and milk, egg yolks are added for richness resulting in a custard-like base.
 We churn our ice cream in a gelato style machine which minimizes the air incorporated resulting in a denser, creamier and more flavorful ice cream.